Your Journey Begins upon receipt of your tuition...

-Home Hospice Association’s Death Doula Training & Certification is designed to educate and empower those who aspire to provide care to the dying and their loved ones.
-This training is for personal support workers, palliative care professionals, clergy and caregivers who want to enhance the end of life care they currently provide for their patients, clients and loved ones.
+Home Hospice Association’s Death Doula Certificate Program is designed to educate and empower those who aspire to provide care to the dying and their loved ones.
+This is for personal support workers, palliative care professionals, clergy and caregivers who want to enhance the end of life care they currently provide for their patients, clients and loved ones.

-HHA’s Death Doula training will not only equip you with skills, insights and perspectives, but provide you with a network of support from like minded professionals.
-As a benefit to taking HHA’s Death Doula Training & Certification, you will gain access to:
+HHA’s Death Doula Certificate Program will not only equip you with skills, insights and perspectives, but provide you with a network of support from like minded professionals.
+As a benefit to joining this program, you will gain access to:

 Ongoing Peer to Peer support from your Candidate Advisor